StefFrustagli/narcissism-sources/TESTING.md

 ## Lighthouse Testing
 I performed Lighthouse tests using Chrome Dev tools in an incognito window.

-Due to the use of Instagram reels and the development of a full-stack website, I expected several critical aspects to be addressed.
-I was mainly concerned about the site's performance and 'heaviness'.
+As I expected, due to the use of Instagram reels, several critical aspects needed to be addressed.
+I was mainly concerned about the site's performance and 'heaviness' and how to improve this aspect.

 - **Homepage**:

     Initial results:

     ![Homepage Lighthouse testing - initial results](https://i.ibb.co/6P9qR6r/my-screenshots-2024-03-31-at-18-18-50.png)

     Current results:

     ![Homepage Lighthouse - current testing results](https://i.ibb.co/Wcm3Qfg/current-homepage.png)

     Changes made: